jacopocarlini/fast-feature-flags-provider/README.md

-# Fast Feature-Flag Provider
+# Fast Feature-Flags Provider
-An open feature provider to operate with MongoDB
+An [open feature](https://openfeature.dev/) provider to operate with MongoDB

 ---